graalvm/setup-graalvm/README.md

 - has built-in support for GraalVM components and the [GraalVM Updater][gu]

-## Migrating from GraalVM 22.3 or earlier to the new GraalVM for JDK 17 and later
+## Migrating from GraalVM 22.3 or Earlier to the New GraalVM for JDK 17 and Later

 The new [GraalVM for JDK 17 and JDK 20 release](https://medium.com/graalvm/a-new-graalvm-release-and-new-free-license-4aab483692f5) aligns the GraalVM version scheme with OpenJDK.
 As a result, this action no longer requires the `version` option to select a specific GraalVM version.